Simple Past Tense in German (Präteritum): Learn with Examples and a Quiz

 Modal verbs are common in German and have unique conjugation patterns in the Simple Past tense.
 Understanding these patterns is important for expressing abilities, obligations, and permissions in the past.

-können (could)
+können (could) konnte

 konntest konnte konnten konntet konnten

-müssen (had to)musste
+müssen (had to) musste musstest

-sollen (should have)sollte
+sollen (should have) sollte solltest

-dürfen (was allowed to)durfte
+dürfen (was allowed to) durfte durftest

-mochte mochtenmochtet mochten
+mochte mochten mochtet mochten

 Example Sentences: